vmware-archive/gp-r/HomePage.md

 CONTENT TBD

 # <a name="packages"/> R packages
-The trick to installing R packages on the DCA is that each segment has it's own R instance running and thus each segment needs its own version of all of the required packages.
+The trick to installing R packages in a distributed Greenplum environment is that each segment has it's own R instance running and thus each segment needs its own version of all of the required packages.
 At a high-level, the steps for installing R packages on a DCA are:

 1. Get the package tars from CRAN (`wget`)
 2. Copy the tar to all the segments on the DCA (`gpscp`)
 3. Install the package (`gpssh`, then `R CMD INSTALL`)

+### Check R package installation

 R packages are the special sauce of R. This section explains how to check whether a package is installed and how to install new packages.

-### Check R package installation

-The simplest way to check if the requires R packages are available for PL/R is to gpssh into all the nodes and test if you are able to find the version of the required package.
+The simplest way to check if the requires R packages are available for PL/R is to `gpssh` into all the nodes and test if you are able to find the version of the required package.
 All the nodes should return the correct version of the package, if the installation was successful.

 ```